세상 모든 정보

 Milk or Dairy Products

-Milk and dairy products are bad for dogs and can cause lactose intolerance.
+Milk and dairy products are generally not good for dogs and can cause lactose intolerance.

 Yeast